 - In Step 2, select the edition of Windows 7 which is currently you’re using, and then select your language in the right-hand box.

 - In Step 3, when you have finished step 2, click on the blue Windows XP Mode button and follow the prompts to download and install.
 Once you have completed this, click on the second blue button, Windows Virtual PC, and again follow the prompts to download and install.
 Finally, click on the third blue button, Windows XP Mode Update, and download and install it.

 Windows Virtual PC is a system update, you will need to reboot your computer.

 Installing & Setting up Windows XP Mode:

-When installation of Windows XP Mode setup file is complete, go to All Programs and click on Windows XP Mode to begin the set-up of your Windows XP Mode environment.
+When the installation of the Windows XP Mode setup file is complete, go to All Programs and click on Windows XP Mode to begin the set-up of your Windows XP Mode environment.
 The set-up process for Windows XP Mode will take several minutes.
-During this time you be asked to accept the Windows XP License Agreement, as well as to create a new password and whether or not to receive Automatic Updates.
+During this time you are asked to accept the Windows XP License Agreement, as well as to create a new password and whether or not to receive Automatic Updates.
 Once the process is complete, you will see your new Windows XP Mode environment as a window on your Windows 7 desktop.